Fran-bot0/data_analysis_choc_rating/README.md

 * ggplot2

 # Questions
-* What is the mean rating of chocolates by country over years.
+* What is the mean rating of chocolates by country over years?